Time heals all wounds.

 This vicious cycle of thought is one of the main reasons for your suffering.
 You must break out of it.

-Distraction and mind-control through meditation are the keys for getting over this blocker.
+Distraction and mental-control through meditation are the keys to getting over this blocker.

 Never isolate yourself for better suffering.